Deep Face Video Inpainting via UV Mapping: Experiments

 \subsubsection{Baselines}

 To the best of our knowledge, limited works have been proposed for face videos and consider the combination of face prior with video inpainting pipeline.
 We therefore look for video inpainting works that have been tested on face videos with codes publicly available, and select \cite{3dconv-vd} for comparison.
 Apart from~\cite{3dconv-vd}, we also select two representative video inpainting baselines~\cite{deep-vd-inpaint,sttn} and two image inpainting works~\cite{lafin-img-face,gated-img} for comparison.
 To evaluate the effectiveness of our method on face videos, we also reimplement a face video re-identification method~\cite{img2vd-vd-face} for comparison.
 All the baselines are recent deep learning methods developed for general scenes or face images.
-Below gives a brief summary of them: \begin{itemize} \labelitemi{--} \item \textbf{DeepfillV2}~\cite{gated-img}, an encoder-decoder structured method based on 2D gated convolutions and contextual attention. \item \textbf{LaFin}~\cite{lafin-img-face}, a landmark-guided two-stage method proposed for face image inpainting. \item \textbf{STN-GAN}~\cite{img2vd-vd-face}, a GAN-based model proposed for face re-identification using 3D Residual blocks to aggregate features. \item \textbf{VINet}~\cite{deep-vd-inpaint}, a context aggregation method based on recurrent structures and flow-warping. \item \textbf{3DGated}~\cite{3dconv-vd}, an encoder-decoder network based on 3D gated convolutions. \item \textbf{STTN}~\cite{sttn}, a transformer-based method by spatial and temporal patch-matching. \end{itemize} For a fair comparison, we retrained their models on the same dataset using their publicly-available code.
+Below gives a brief summary of them: \begin{itemize} \labelitemi{--} \item \textbf{DeepfillV2}~\cite{gated-img}, an encoder-decoder structured method based on 2D gated convolutions and contextual attention. \item \textbf{LaFin}~\cite{lafin-img-face}, a landmark-guided two-stage method proposed for face image inpainting. \item \textbf{STN-GAN}~\cite{img2vd-vd-face}, a GAN-based model proposed for face re-identification using 3D Residual blocks to aggregate features. \item \textbf{Co-Mod-GAN}~\cite{zhao2021large}, a GAN-based image inpainting method with co-modulation of both conditional and stochastic style representations. \item \textbf{MAT}~\cite{li2022mat}, a transformer-based model for large hole image inpainting. \item \textbf{VINet}~\cite{deep-vd-inpaint}, a context aggregation method based on recurrent structures and flow-warping. \item \textbf{3DGated}~\cite{3dconv-vd}, an encoder-decoder network based on 3D gated convolutions. \item \textbf{STTN}~\cite{sttn}, a transformer-based method by spatial and temporal patch-matching. \item \textbf{FuseFormer}~\cite{liu2021fuseformer}, a transformer-based method with fine-grained feature fusion for video inpainting. \end{itemize} For a fair comparison, we retrained their models on the same dataset using their publicly-available code.
 Since codes are not available for STN-GAN~\cite{img2vd-vd-face}, we reimplemented their method according to the details in their paper.
 However, due to the nature of their task, they require ground truth landmarks as additional inputs, which are not available for face inpainting tasks.
 We therefore trained a landmark prediction network\cite{bulat2017far} to predict landmarks from the corrupted faces for them.
+Since the model design of Co-Mod-GAN \cite{zhao2021large} and MAT \cite{li2022mat} requires the resolution of input images to be a power of 2, We resize the input images to 256.
+Therefore, quantitative results may be affected to some extend.